In today’s guide, you’ll learn how to set up a work bullet journal.

 Time-Blocking, Task-Batching & Daily Themes Weekly Schedule

-Finally, after setting goals and priorities, all you have to do is to create your own action plan and work routine.
+Finally, after setting goals and priorities, all you have to do is create your own action plan and work routine.

 What I mean by that is you just break down your larger project into smaller, usually repetitive tasks and put them in the right order.